 Alas, all good things must come to an end, and so will your road trip.
 We made the final journey back to Christchurch (the only bland drive we had) and dealt with the necessary admin – cleaning and returning the car, checking into our hostel, and readying ourselves for the next day’s flight to Fiji.

-If you are flying on from Christchurch to your next destination, Jucy Snooze airport hostel is a brilliant place to stay, and extremely convenient for your onwards journey.
+If you are flying on from Christchurch to your next destination, LyLo Christchurch airport hostel is a brilliant place to stay, and extremely convenient for your onwards journey.
 It’s fitted with big comfy pod beds, which is more than welcome after twelve nights of camping!

 Two weeks isn’t enough to see everything on New Zealand’s South Island, and I hope we make it back one day for unfinished business.
 But if we don’t, this itinerary gave us an incredible fortnight to remember.

 Before you head off and start planning, there are a few things to know about taking a road trip on New Zealand South Island.
-Here are some of our top tips based on our own experience:
+Read this final section for our quick answers to some common questions.

-- Invest in some travel insurance before you go!
+Yes, it’s wise to invest in some travel insurance before you go to New Zealand!
 This will make sure you’re covered in case of any mishaps.
 We recommend SafetyWing, which has options for long-term subscription or one-off trips.
 See our SafetyWing travel insurance review to find our more.

 New Zealand is high on my dream destination list, it just looks so beautiful.
 Thanks for the great info, i love campibg and NZ seems like the place to go for it!